parenting plan, visitation or contact arrangements

 Care arrangements are also called care division arrangements or contact or visitation arrangements.
 These arrangements include the how and what of daily child care, or when the children will be with their mother or their father, respectively.

-In principle, parents have joint custody of the children born from their marriage.
-Joint custody continues after a divorce.
-When one of the parents dies, the other parent has sole custody of the children.
+In principle, parents have joint authority over the children born from their marriage.
+If the parents are not married or not registered partners, joint authority needs to be applied for at the court.
+Joint authority continues after a divorce.
+When one of the parents dies, the other parent has sole authority over the children.

-A holiday or vacation planner will include contact arrangements for school holidays and special days, so that parents and children know well in advance when the children will be with their mother or father.
+A holiday or vacation schedule will state specifically how the school holidays and public holidays or special days are divided, so that parents and children know well in advance when the children will be with their mother or father.

 I am not allowed to see my child, what can I do?